deenhe91/deenhe91.github.ia/_posts/2016-05-13-classifiers.md

 ![](https://github.com/deenhe91/deenhe91.github.io/blob/master/images/class_accuracy.png?raw=true)

+The y axis shows the accuracy score.
+Terrible that it doesn't have labels..
+I know..

-And the classification report, which is just a function in sklearn:
+The `classification_report`, which is just a lovely little function in sklearn, and breaks down the accuracy into recall and precision:

 --CLASSIFICATION REPORT--